The Newton Public Art Commission is excited to present the Newton Fall Plein Air Paint Out followed by a wet paint art show on Saturday, Sept 28.

 Detailed Artist Information - Workshop

-Participants in the workshop are automatically registered in the Newton Spring Plein Air Paint Out.
+Participants in the workshop are automatically registered in the Newton Fall Plein Air Paint Out.

 Detailed Artist Information - Paint Out and Art Show

-Artists must have their canvas or paper stamped at Whisk & Barrel prior to beginning work to be eligible for entry in the Saturday afternoon show and sale.
-Work begun in the workshop is NOT eligible for the wet paint show and sale.
+Artists must have their canvas or paper stamped at Catawba Farms prior to beginning work to be eligible for entry in the Saturday afternoon show and sale.
+Work begun in the workshop is not eligible for the wet paint show and sale.

 The paint out will be held rain or shine.